Martin Luther King Jr. seems more legend than man.

 People who like to talk about innovation are given to bandying about the phrase systems thinking, or understanding how individual elements within a broader system interact with one another.

 The holism in King's nonviolence was a type of systems thinking.
 He saw how the racist relates to racism.
-As Wadhwa notes, King came face-to-face with it in September of 1962.
+As Wadhwa notes, King came face to face with it in September 1962.
 For as he was giving a speech, a white member of a Nazi party jumped onstage and repeatedly punched him in the face.
 Security took him away—and King didn't press charges.

 That high-context insight also informed King's opposition to the Vietnam War.
 Beyond its cost in lives, King argued that foreign interventionism had an economic cost, since war spending took funds away from social programs.
 As he proclaimed in a 1967 speech at Riverside Church in New York City: